 – Most of these sites offer a % cash back if you book through Ebates.

-– Beware of hidden fees for resort fees, extra people, etc. Often the cheapest accommodation listed actually isn’t cheapest when you go to the final booking step with fees and another hotel that was initially more expensive is actually less!
+– Beware of hidden fees for resort fees, extra people, etc. Often the cheapest accommodation listed actually isn’t cheapest when you go to the final booking step with fees.
+Another hotel that was initially more expensive is often actually less!

 – I usually book double occupancy with large hotel chains despite sometimes having 3 or 4 (or 5) people in my room and have never been questioned about this.
 I don’t bring the whole group to check in, usually just text them the room number to join me after check in.
 Don’t do this with small boutique hotels or B&Bs, only places that give you a minimum 2 queen bed set up and have hundreds of rooms.